|Years||1991 World Championships (Lt 4- 2nd)

 Alison grew up aware of the sport of rowing because her dad had coxed and rowed for Keble College, Oxford, so she decided to give it a go herself when she went to Reading University in 1981 to study modern languages.
 The women’s boat club there was quite low key for all the time that she was a student.
 “We didn’t win anything for ages,” she recalls, “And I can distinctly remember our coach at the time saying to me, ‘You’ll never get past Senior C because of your height.’
 That really annoyed me, and I always think that simple statement made me want to prove him wrong!”

 She stayed in Reading after graduating, and carried on rowing for the university club once she started work because it then started to take off, and also rowed with Staines RC where she was coached by Ian Shore who encouraged her to do GB trials.

 Alison won her first National Championships medal – a silver – in 1986 in an openweight quad (although there were only three entries), and her first gold in a GB lightweight development four.
 By this time she’d moved to London because she realised that’s where she needed to be to further her rowing career.
-“My pairs partner, Cathy Walker, had started taking me to various squad trials, and I’d also done a really, really good ergo test which got me noticed by the GB lightweight women’s coach, Bill Mason, who was to later play a pivotal role in my rowing career as inspirational, trusted coach and motivator.
-So I decided to change career and I did an IT training course because I thought I’d be able to find a job in that quite easily.”
-She was offered a role at Moore Stephens where she’s remained ever since (althouh since the merger of Moore Stephens London office with BDO in 2019 she now actually works for BDO), and joined Thames RC, which is next door to Imperial College BC where Bill Mason worked.
+“My pairs partner, Cathy Walker, had started taking me to various squad trials, and I’d also done a really, really good ergo test which got me noticed by the GB lightweight women’s coach, Bill Mason, who was to later play a pivotal role in my rowing career as an inspirational, trusted coach and motivator.
+So I decided to change career and I did an IT training course because I thought I’d be able to find a job in that quite easily, which I did.”
+She joined Thames RC, which is next door to Imperial College BC where Bill Mason worked.